Filmmaking technique of Luis Buñuel

 Luis Buñuel Portolés ([ˈlwis βuˈɲwel poɾtoˈles]; 22 February 1900 – 29 July 1983) was a Spanish filmmaker who worked in Spain, Mexico and France.
 Buñuel is noted for his distinctive use of mise-en scene, distinctive sound editing, and original use of music in his films.
 Often Buñuel applies the techniques of mise-en-scène to combine multiple single scenes within a film directed by him to represent more encompassing aspects of the film when viewed as a whole.

 The staging of scenes in his films was a central motif in Buñuel's filmmaking.
 Buñuel's films are often sparse in their design and rely on surrealistic elements often without hesitation.
 The design aspect of Buñuel's filmmaking remained artistically distinctive, essentially combined the creation of "visual themes" with the "telling of a story", almost always in visually striking ways by combining cinematography and set design, and in poetically artful ways through his direction.

 Buñuel's filmmaking technique was influenced by many aspects of his personality which included sharp contrasts of character and self-identity.
 His first picture, Un Chien Andalou—made in the silent era—was called "the most famous short film ever made" by critic Roger Ebert, and his last film, That Obscure Object of Desire—made 48 years later—won him Best Director awards from the National Board of Review and the National Society of Film Critics.
 Writer Octavio Paz called Buñuel's work "the marriage of the film image to the poetic image, creating a new reality...scandalous and subversive".

 Often associated with the surrealist movement of the 1920s, Buñuel created films from the 1920s through the 1970s.
 His work spans two continents, three languages, and an array of genres, including experimental film, documentary, melodrama, satire, musical, erotica, comedy, romance, costume dramas, fantasy, crime film, adventure, and western.
 Six of Buñuel's films are included in Sight & Sound's 2012 critics' poll of the top 250 films of all time.
-Fifteen of his films are included in the They Shoot Pictures, Don't They? list of the 1,000 greatest films of all time, which is tied with John Ford for second most, and he ranks number 13 on their list of the top 250 directors.